RodolfoAndrade/sudoku/README.md

 Keras               2.2.4
 matplotlib          3.0.1

-I have studied a little of machine learning and since i love sudoku i tried to used both of these skills in this project.
+I have studied a little bit of machine learning and since i love playing Sudoku I tried to used both of these skills in this project. :D
-:D

-my first approach was to use a simple neural networking. in sudoku_nn i create just a simple fully connected layer in the same size of a sudoku game (9x9=81). this only resulted in 80% accuracy which is unforgiving. i got wrong even the most obvious square, which means i didn't learn the rules.
+My first approach was to use a simple Neural Network.
+In sudoku_nn I create just a simple fully connected layer in the same size of a sudoku game (9x9=81). this only resulted in 80% accuracy.
+Which it is unforgiving, because sudoku is a simple game with some simple rules.
+It should be ease for a simple artificial intelligence learn the rules and solve it.
+The NN got wrong even the most obvious square.
+Which means it didn't learn the rules.

 the dataset has one milions sudoku games. each one is a string of 81 char, for both of the quiz and the solution. the quiz has char 0 while the solution don't.
 0 represent the empty cell. the cell which we mant to solve. some games has 40 to 50 empty spaces. there is no ranking of dificulty.